Disentangling peripheral hearing loss from central and cognitive effects on speech intelligibility in older adults: Prediction of YNH's SI score using GESI

-\subsubsection{Procedure}
+\subsection{Procedure}

-The procedure was nearly identical to that used in the previous OA study, except for the parameters.
-The GESI parameters (see Appendix) were set individually for each YNH.
-The hearing levels of the better ears, as shown in Fig.~\ref{fig:Audiogram_YNH}, were set to GCFB in GESI.
+The GESI parameters were set to reflect the characteristics of the YNHs.
+The hearing levels of the better ears, as shown in Fig.~\ref{fig:Audiogram_YNH}, were individually set to the GCFB in GESI.
 The compression health parameter, $\alpha$, was set to one for all listeners, indicating that the cochlear input-output function is functioning properly.
-The TMTFs shown in Fig.~\ref{fig:TMTF_YNH} were introduced as well, though their effect may be limited, as shown in the previous OA study.
-The metric parameters, $\rho$ in Eq.~\ref{eq:similarity} and $\eta$ in Eq.~\ref{eq:w_i_Ef}, were set to 0.52 and 0.7, respectively, based on the preliminary prediction results. $I_{max}$ in Eq.~\ref{eq:sigmoid} was set to 85\%, which is the maximum SI score for FW07.
+The individual TMTFs shown in Fig.~\ref{fig:TMTF_YNH} were also introduced, though their effect may be limited, as demonstrated in the previous OA study.
+The metric parameters, $\rho$ in Eq.~\ref{eq:similarity} and $\eta$ in Eq.~\ref{eq:w_i_Ef}, were set to 0.52 and 0.7, respectively.
+These values were determined based on the previous OA study and preliminary fittings to YNHs' SI scores shown in Fig.~\ref{fig:YNH_SbjSI_AllCondPrcs}. $I_{max}$ in Eq.~\ref{eq:sigmoid} was set to 85\%, which is the maximum SI score for FW07.
+This procedure was nearly identical to that used in the previous OA study, except for the parameter values.

 The parameters $a$ and $b$ were estimated from the SI scores of the ``Unpro'' of the first five YNHs, $\rm YNH^{\#1}$ to $\rm YNH^{\#5}$, in order of participation.
 Five individuals were selected to allow for comparison with the previous OA study.
 Therefore, the following results reflect the average characteristics of the five YNHs.
-The estimated values were $a=-23.3$ and $b=13.5$.
 For convenience, these values are referred to as ``$a_{_{YNH}}$'' and ``$b_{_{YNH}}$.''

-\subsubsection{Prediction result}
+\subsection{Prediction result}

 Figure~\ref{fig:YNH_PredSI_AllCondPrcs} shows the predicted SI scores (solid lines with error bars) and the average subjective SI scores (dashed lines) for the five sound processing conditions.
 Overall, the two are in good agreement.
 Therefore, the GESI prediction accurately reflects the average scores.
 The standard deviation in the prediction is quite small.
 This is likely due to the small variation in hearing levels among the YNH listeners, as shown in Fig.~\ref{fig:Audiogram_YNH}.
-In contrast, the variation in the subjective SI scores is much greater as shown in Fig.~\ref{fig:YNH_SbjSI_AllCondPrcs}.
-To bridge this gap, it would be necessary to consider the effects of higher-level processes.
+In contrast, the variation in the subjective SI scores is much greater, as shown in Fig.~\ref{fig:YNH_SbjSI_AllCondPrcs}.

-Figure \ref{fig:YNH_PredSI_IndivLstn} shows the SI scores of the individual YNHs in the ``Unpro-WHIS'' and ``IRM-WHIS'' conditions, which are our main concern.
-For comparison, the subjective SI scores of $\rm OA^{\#7}$ in the ``Unpro'' and ``IRM'' conditions are also shown in the upper left panel.